ClaudiaCavalleri/Portfolio/README.md

 # Portfolio
-My personal website aka portfolio with alla my works.
+My personal website aka portfolio with all my works.